- impact investments

 The GIIN builds critical market infrastructure and supports activities, education, and research that help accelerate the development of the impact investing field.
 Be sure to check out the following resources:

 IRIS is the catalog of generally-accepted performance metrics.

 ImpactBase is the searchable, online database of impact investment funds and products designed for investors.

 The GIIN Career Center is for job openings in impact investing.

-The GIIN offers specialized impact investment training to fund managers.
+The GIIN offers specialized impact investment training to investors.

 If your organization is interested in deepening its engagement with the impact investing market by joining a global community of like-minded peers, please consider GIIN membership.
 Click here to learn more about membership.